 A second-order, digital low-pass filter removes excess noise from the demodulated bit stream at the output of the discriminator.
-The bandwidth of this post demodulator filter is programmable and must be optimized for the data rate of the user and received modulation type.
+The bandwidth of this post demodulator filter is programmable and must be optimized for the user's data rate and received modulation type.
 If the bandwidth is set too narrow, performance degrades due to intersymbol interference (ISI).
 If the bandwidth is set too wide, excess noise degrades the performance of the receiver.
-The POST_DEMODULATOR_BW bits (R4_DB[20:29]) set the bandwidth of this filter.
+The POST_DEMOD_BW bits (R4_DB[20:29]) set the bandwidth of this filter.